- Breed group — Foundation stock service (American Kennel Club)

-- Coat length & texture — Short, straight coat
+- Coat length & texture — Short and dense with a coarse double coat.

 - Intelligence — High